cristidraghici/frontend-microservices-poc/README.md

 - `npx lerna create common-state -y`
 - `npx lerna create shell -y`

-Then, inside each of the packages except `common-state` we will append the first dependency in a lerna format:
+Then, `app-list` and `shell` we will append the first dependency in a lerna format:

 ```json
 {